 The course is split into three semesters.
 In the first two terms, you'll take lectures and seminars, followed by approximately four months of individual work leading to the submission of a dissertation in late August.

 You'll consider different aspects of sustainability, while a wide range of optional modules allow you tailor your study to fit your interests and career plans.

-Studying research methodologies will provide the building blocks of key skills, techniques and tools, which you'll then go on to apply to real-world examples in semester two and in your own dissertation project.
+Studying research methodologies will provide the building blocks of key skills, techniques and tools, which you'll then go on to apply to real-world examples in semester 2 and in your own dissertation project.

-In semester two, you'll begin to apply the theoretical and foundational knowledge that you were taught in semester one.
+In semester 2, you'll begin to apply the theoretical and foundational knowledge that you were taught in semester 1.
 You'll learn through case studies and real-world experiences, studying themes such as sustainable business models, theories of responsible business and organisational change.

-Everything you have learnt over the course of semesters one and two will be brought together in an individual dissertation research project.
+Everything you have learnt over the course of semesters 1 and 2 will be brought together in an individual dissertation research project.

 For more information and a full list of typical modules available on this course, please read Sustainability and Business MSc in the course catalogue

 Entrepreneurship and Enterprise Creation

 Business, Environment and Sustainability

 Optional modules (selection of typical options shown below)